spinnaker/spinnaker.github.io/guides/user/managed-delivery/delivery-configs/index.md

 You can have multiple artifacts in your delivery config.
 We will watch for new versions of every artifact you define.
-In order to deploy a cluster that is running an artifact you'll need to use it within a resource (in an **Environment**).
+In order to deploy a cluster that is running an artifact, you'll need to use it within a resource (in an **Environment**).

 _For detailed artifact information, please refer to the [Artifacts](/guides/user/managed-delivery/artifacts/) page._